Huegoxaga/notes/linux/README.md

     - `Listen 10.100.1.101`, will ensure that Apache will only respond to requests destined for the IP Address 10.100.1.101
     - `Listen 10.100.1.101:80`, ensures apache only responds to requests destined for the host 10.100.1.101 on port 80
     - `Listen 80`, respond to requests on all bound IP addresses on port 80.
+  - `DocumentRoot`
+    - It set the folder for apache to serve web content.
+    - usually has the following permission `chown root.apache /var/www/content -R; chmod 750 /var/www/content -R;`
   - `Include`
     - tell apache to look for additional configuration directives located elsewhere in the file system.
     - The file path specified may be an absolute path, or may be relative to the ServerRoot directory (/etc/httpd)
+    - The config file may have an extension as `.conf` and placed in the `/etc/httpd/conf.d` directory.
     - The argument can be:
       - a file name, `Include conf/ssl.conf`
       - a wildcard match to include several files at once, `conf/vhosts/*.conf`